-Current position and employer: Economist (Young Professional), Asian Development Bank
+Current position and employer: Social Sector Economist, Asian Development Bank

 Hometown: Islamabad, Pakistan

 Why did you choose McCourt?
 My decision to study at McCourt was motivated by a desire to acquire rigorous, quantitative and analytical skills that I could apply in international development.
 The McCourt School maintained a clear comparative advantage in this regard, offering policy-relevant coursework in applied microeconomics, statistics, econometrics and evaluation methods.
 In addition, the McCourt School was uniquely positioned to offer unparalleled access to a range of academic and professional networks and opportunities on campus and the wider DC area, from teaching and research assistant opportunities with renowned faculty members to internships and post-graduation opportunities with organizations that have consistently held the McCourt School and Georgetown in high regard.

 What was the best part of your experience?
 I would say three things made my experience at McCourt particularly unique and invaluable.
 The first was the academic rigor of the program that helped me build the necessary technical and analytical skills in economics and international development over the course of the program.
 The second was the combination of practical research and internship opportunities, engaging seminars, and policy-oriented discussions with leading researchers and practitioners that allowed me to graduate with a much better sense of specific issues in development that I wanted to focus on.
 Finally, and perhaps most importantly, the students, faculty, and staff at the McCourt school made me feel part of an exciting community dedicated to improving lives through smart and evidence-based public policies.